sts10/bottle-rs/readme.markdown

 ## Troubleshooting

 Let's say you have a `.tar.gz.age` file that you encrypted with Bottle, but now you can't install or get the `bottle` tool to work.
-Here's a procedure for decrypting and extracting it _without_ using Bottle (though you still need you `bottle_key.txt` file).
+Here's a procedure for decrypting and extracting it _without_ using Bottle (though you still need your original `bottle_key.txt` file).

 With [age installed](https://github.com/FiloSottile/age#installation), try the following two commands to decrypt and extract your archive file: